kreincke/bsToppings/mylap-sp0rp1/README.md

 ## Purpose

 A landing page should show the reader what is most important to him.
 And it should do so at first glance.
-Mostly, the recent post offers the most important information to the reader.
-A landing page should show the reader what is most important to him.
-And it should do so at first glance.
 Mostly, the most recent post is the most important part of a blog.
 The template *mylap-sp0rp1.php* focuses to that (sp0rp1 stands for sticky post zero, recent post 1).
 ## Effect
 ![mylap-sp0rp1 example](mylap-sp0rp1.png)